 1. Have An Open Talk With Your Husband

 Narcissists focus mostly on themselves and can’t deal well with criticism.
-They always want their domination in conversations.
+They always want to dominate conversations.
 So, make sure to maintain a level head when you converse.
 Most times, even your clear points can be disregarded by your partner.
 But try to explain to him, in a convincing tone, how his behavior could be hurting you.
 Avoid accusing and try not to shout at your husband.
 Having open communication is an effective mode to convey your emotions to your man.
 If your man is willing to change his behavior, tell him what is good for your relationship.

 2. Find Out The Triggers For His Behavior

 Try to recognize the roots of his behavior.
 Finding out his insecurities that he is trying desperately to cover up can help you deal with your narcissist husband.
 Consult his relatives or friends who can help you deal with his problem.
 They might know how long he has been suffering from this mentality.
 Also, you will be able to know his past.
 Individuals with narcissistic personality disorder (NPD) have insecurity problems, which often trigger their negative behavior.
 If you observe this tendency in recent times, try to find out what could have caused his behavior.
 The damage to their psyche typically occurs during the toddler years.
 Narcissists belittle you to feel better about themselves.
 Once you find out how to recognize these triggers, you can avoid or be prepared for the struggles that may cause.